shrim27/frame-acknowledgement/draft-sprang-avtcore-frame-acknowledgement.md

 The remaining 6 bits of the FFR/Reserved byte are reserved and SHOULD be set to 0.

-#### Frame ID (8 bits)
+### Frame ID (8 bits)

 Present if FFR is 00, 01, or 10.
 An unsigned integer that uniquely identifies a frame.
 It MUST be incremented by one for each new frame (in sending order) that needs to be identified.
 It wraps around to 0 on overflow.

-#### Feedback Start (8 bits)
+### Feedback Start (8 bits)

 Present if FFR is 10 or 11.
 An unsigned integer that corresponds to the first Frame ID (inclusive) the sender is requesting feedback for.
 It wraps around to 0 on overflow.

-#### Feedback Length (8 bits)
+### Feedback Length (8 bits)

 Present if FFR is 10 or 11.
 An unsigned integer that indicates the number of consecutive frames the sender is requesting feedback for, starting from Feedback Start.
 A value of 0 means no frames are being requested.
 A value of 1 means only the frame identified by Feedback Start is requested.
-The range is [Feedback Start, Feedback Start + Feedback Length - 1], inclusive, with wrap-around logic applied to Frame IDs.
+The range is Feedback Start to Feedback Start + Feedback Length - 1, inclusive, with wrap-around logic applied to Frame IDs.

 Note that since the Frame ID, Feedback Start, and Feedback Length are 8-bit fields that wrap, care must be taken when calculating ranges.
 For example, a request with Feedback Start = 254 and Feedback Length = 3 indicates the sender is requesting feedback for frames with Frame IDs 254, 255, and 0.